sts10/sts10.github.io/_posts/2017-07-09-one-factor-password-reset.markdown

 ![all set OR AM I?](/img/sms-reset/all-set.png)

-Again, the issue here is that these two things-- my email address (not access to it, just knowledge of the address) and access to my SMS messages-- are not very hard to get a hold of.
+Again, the issue here is that these two things -- my email address (not access to it, just knowledge of the address) and access to my SMS messages -- are not very hard to get a hold of.

-I see two possible solutions to this issue-- ideally I'd find some setting in PayPal's security page similar to Google's that allows me to disable SMS password recovery.
+I see two possible solutions to this issue: (1) ideally I'd find some setting in PayPal's security page similar to Google's that allows me to disable SMS password recovery.

-The second and less ideal solution would be to simply remove my cell phone from my PayPal account.
+The second and less ideal solution would be to (2) simply remove my cell phone from my PayPal account.
 This is a worse solution because (a) I would then not be able to use SMS 2-factor authentication and (b) PayPal would be unable to alert me of new logins and other  potentially suspicious activity via text message.
 But I figure my random password is more secure that my phone number, so I think I'd go for it if given the option.

 I couldn't figure out how to do either of these things on my own.
 So I took to Twitter and asked @AskPayPal if either of these solutions were possible (maybe I was missing something).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/AskPayPal">@AskPayPal</a> is there a way to remove the SMS recovery option?
 Is there a way to remove my phone number from my account completely?</p>&mdash; Sam Schlinkert (@sts10) <a href="https://twitter.com/sts10/status/883702010570313728">July 8, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Their initial response seems to be incorrect:
+The account's initial response seems to be incorrect:

 > Great question!
 You should be able to remove the phone number and SMS by clicking settings and edit next to the mobile number and uncheck appropriate boxes.